-343 On conclusion it is the competitor's responsibility to initial his ticket as having been correctly filled in and hand it to the RO immediately on completion of his shoot (see Para 823).
+- 343 It is the competitor's responsibility to initial his own ticket as having been correctly filled in and return it for processing via the RO or designated collection point immediately on completion of his shoot (see Para 823).
 The competitor's acceptance does not absolve the register keeper from liability under Para 547a.

-344 In team deliberate competitions, register keepers will normally be provided by an adjacent team or as arranged by the RO (see also Para 372).
+A competitor recording a score less than his true score may be credited with such lower score. - 344 In team deliberate competitions, register keepers will normally be provided by an adjacent team or as arranged by the RO (see also Para 372).
 They will score as above (see Para 342) but when scoring for two or more firers the name must be called out before the result of each shot.